 "Visual storytelling can be a compelling way to replace environmental indifference with a new culture of stewardship and passion for the earth.
 My work uses time and movement to capture the restless energy of evolving bodies of water, from bayous and lakes to salt water marshes and estuaries, to the massive seas and oceans that may overtake fragile coastal communities." - Marjorie Pierson

 Marjorie is available for speaking engagements, where she share her experiences photographing in south Louisiana and in other environments around the world.
 She also teaches an inspiring seminar, "Struck by Nature" which explores the use of visual art in building an emotional connection between specific audiences and conservation issues.

-Download a PDF of Marjorie's Bio and 2016 CV.
+Download a PDF of Marjorie's 2017 Bio and Resume.